Part 1: Hope Is Essential

 We are all in a process—the process of salvation—but it is not yet complete.
 It will be consummated by the revelation of Jesus Christ.
 In the meanwhile, our mandate is to fix our hope completely on His appearing.

-So, in our previous Legacy letter, we learned that hope is essential—it is living and vibrant—and that the focus of our hope is the revelation or appearing of our Lord Jesus Christ.
+So, in our previous Teaching Letter, we learned that hope is essential—it is living and vibrant—and that the focus of our hope is the revelation or appearing of our Lord Jesus Christ.

 Faith and Hope